 Using a drip irrigation system in your garden is one of the single most important things that you can do for it.
-Drip irrigation systems provide the right amount of water exactly where it is needed saving you money and creating stronger, healthier plants.
+Drip irrigation systems provide the right amount of water exactly where it is needed, saving you money and creating stronger, healthier plants.
 There are some rules to follow when installing a drip irrigation system in your garden to ensure you get the best results; below is a list of things to watch out for when designing and installing your new drip irrigation system.

 Not Enough Emitters

 Placing your drip emitters too close together or too far apart is another bad move.
 Placing them evenly will ensure that your plants get the proper amount of water without having areas oversaturated.
-A good rule of thumb is to place a drip emitter evenly spaced along the plant line and a minimum of six inches from the base of the plant.
+A good rule of thumb is to place drip emitters evenly spaced along the plant line and a minimum of six inches from the base of the plant.

 Poor or No Filtration

-Filtered water is best for the overall health of your plants and many drip irrigation systems come with a filter to ensure that you have many years of trouble free use.
-Using a filter with a mesh screen of at least 155 is best if you want to provide adequate protection to the small orifices of the micro-sprinklers and drippers.
+Filtered water is best for the overall health of your plants and many drip irrigation systems come with a filter to ensure that you have many years of trouble-free use.
+Using a filter with a mesh screen of at least 155 is best if you want to provide adequate protection to the small orifices of the micro sprinklers and drippers.

 By “Zoning” your drip systems, you are effectively separating plants that have different watering needs from others.
-Let’s say that you have trees, shrubs and dry climate plants; you will need three separate drip irrigation zones to provide them the water they need without over or under watering.
-You can also separate your zones by type of soil and size of plants.
-There are many ways to properly zone your system and knowing the right way will make all of the difference to your plants.
+Let’s say that you have trees, shrubs and dry climate plants; you will need three separate drip irrigation zones to provide them the water they need without over- or underwatering.
+You also can separate your zones by type of soil and size of plants.
+There are many ways to properly zone your system, and knowing the right way will make all of the difference to your plants.